Your guide to folk events in Coventry and Warwickshire.

 CVFolk is working in partnership with Folk21 Midlands region and any event listed here will also appear in their own events listing.

-There is no one in music quite like Mark Harrison.
-He is widely considered one of the most original and interesting artists around.
+Mark Harrison is widely considered one of the most original and interesting artists around.
 His highly individual, all-original music has taken him to some of the top venues and festivals in the UK, attracting acclaim wherever he goes.
 Recent appearances on BBC Radio 2, as guest on Cerys Matthews’s show and on the Pick Of The Week show, have further added to his growing reputation.

 Described at BBC Radio 2 as ‘quirky’ and an artist who ‘makes you think afresh’, Mark is a totally original songwriter, a stunning guitarist, and a master storyteller.
 Mark’s live shows are well-known not only for the music but also for his introductions and explanations of the songs, delivered in a manner often described as ‘wry’ and ‘dry’.